-NOTE: Uptime refers to time when users can use a system, while downtime refers to time when users can’t use the system.
+NOTE: Uptime refers to the time when users can use a system, while downtime refers to the time when users can’t use the system.

 Imagine my family is traveling, and we accidentally drop Meow-Meow in an airport on the far side of the country.
 We only discover that Meow-Meow is missing when we arrive home and start getting our daughter ready for bed.
 What do we do?

-If we have only one Meow-Meow, or in other words a non-HA Meow-Meow system, we would need to buy a new Meow-Meow, so our system has unavoidable downtime.
+If we have only one Meow-Meow, we need to buy a new Meow-Meow, so our system has unavoidable downtime.
 Unfortunately, this is a critical service: my daughter can’t sleep without Meow-Meow.

 True high availability comes from running multiple copies of an individual node within a system.
 Databases have referred to these “copies” by many names over the years.
 The two names in vogue today are followers and replicas.
 I use those terms interchangeably in this post.